Run an energy comparison and save an average of £216*

-*You could save an average of £387: Between 1 January 2020 and 30 June 2020, people who switched energy supplier for both gas & electricity with Uswitch saved an average of £387.
+*You could save an average of £216: Between 1 July and 31 December 2020, people who have switched energy supplier for both gas and electricity with Uswitch saved an average of £216.

-Dual fuel plans cover the usage of both types of energy fuel – gas and electric.
+Dual fuel plans cover the usage of both types of energy: gas and electric.
 Most UK households can be put on a dual fuel plan.

-Dual fuel energy plans give you the convenience of a consolidated energy bill and a single payment for all your energy, such as a single monthly direct debit.
-You’ll often also save money by using the same supplier for both gas and electricity, though this is not always guaranteed.
-You’ll also have just one direct debit to deal with.
+Dual energy plans give you the convenience of a consolidated energy bill and a single payment for all your energy, such as a single monthly direct debit.
+You’ll often also save money using the same supplier for both gas and electricity, though this isn’t guaranteed.

-The cheapest dual fuel deal will be different for everyone - there’s no one-size-fits-all option.
-To make sure you’re getting the best value, you should run a comparison on both dual fuel and single fuel tariffs using the information about your current usage to get the most accurate results.
+The cheapest dual fuel tariffs will be different for everyone - there’s no one-size-fits-all option.
+To make sure you’re getting the best value from your energy, you should run a comparison on both dual fuel and single-fuel tariffs using the information about your current usage to get the most accurate results.

-All the major providers offer dual fuel plans, including the big six.
+All the major providers offer dual fuel plans, including the big six energy providers.

 There’s no reason you can’t have a smart meter just because you’re on a dual fuel tariff.
 Some providers even offer cheap dual fuel deals on the basis that you have a smart meter installed.

-Changing to a dual fuel plan shouldn’t have any physical difference to your home - you’ll continue using the same gas and electricity meters, except you will only have to submit meter readings to one provider from now on, unless your new plan comes with a smart meter, it should do that for you automatically.
+Changing to a dual fuel plan shouldn’t make any physical difference to your home - you’ll continue using the same gas and electricity meters, except you’ll only have to submit meter readings to one provider from now on – although if your new plan comes with a smart meter, it should do that for you automatically.

 Yes, but there are some limitations.
-Green electricity is widely available and even comes as standard on many plans, including those of major providers such as E.ON.
+Green electricity is widely available and even comes as standard on many plans, including those from major providers such as E.ON.
 Smaller providers have also made a name for themselves by providing green energy, though if you want 100% green electricity and gas, your options become limited as green gas is far harder to generate.

 Yes, you can get dual fuel plans for prepayment energy meters.
 Bear in mind, though, that prepayment energy is almost never the cheapest option.
-If you are able to pay by direct debit, then fixed rate plans are significantly better value.
+If you’re able to pay by direct debit, then fixed rate plans are significantly better value.

 Yes, generally fixed rate plans that last a year or more and are paid by direct debit will earn you much better savings.
-As we said, there are some great value variable plans out there, but if securing a good unit price that won’t change during the duration of your tariff is a priority, then fixed price is the best way.
+As we’ve said, though, there are some great value variable plans out there, but if securing a good unit price that won’t change during the duration of your tariff is a priority, then fixed price is definitely the best route to take.

 Apart from any savings, dual fuel customers aren’t usually privy to any perks that single fuel customers can’t get.

-If your house doesn’t use gas then you won’t be able to get on a dual fuel plan.
+If your house doesn’t use gas, then you won’t be able to get on a dual fuel plan.
 If you don’t have gas-powered central heating, use a gas cylinder for cooking or have an electric stove and oven, then it’s not a problem – you simply need to search for electricity deals only.